Clinton-Davis/focus_fitness/README.md

 #### **Memberships**

 Are an important part of how Focus Fitness works.
-There are 2 types of memberships Free and Pro
+There are 2 types of memberships *Free* and *Professional*
-The Free memberships are given to anyone who joins Focus by logging in. when you log in you profile is made and free status is given.
+The *Free* memberships are given to anyone who joins Focus by logging in.
+When you log in you profile is made and free status is given.
-Professional membership is a monthly subscription.
+*Professional* membership is a monthly subscription.
-To become a Pro member Click the ‘Select button on the card and you will be redirected to the members-payment page.
+To become a *Professional* member Click the ‘Select button on the card and you will be redirected to the members-payment page.
 Simple Center block design with the memberships details and monthly amount that will be billed.
 Below is the Stripe Payment Field.
 To Cancel a Subscription, it can be done viva the Dashboard in the subscription tab.